Greek PM says wants 'honest compromise' but not at any cost

 A senior official in Brussels on Sunday had dismissed the list as "ideas" rather than a plan but Athens has not said whether it is willing to amend it much further.

-Greek and other euro zone officials from the Euro Working Group are due to discuss the reforms at 1500 GMT on April 1, a Brussels source said.
+Greek and other euro zone officials from the Euro Working Group are due to discuss the reforms at 1100 ET on April 1, a Brussels source said.

 A Greek finance ministry official said the list included a lowered target of 1.5 billion euros ($1.6 billion) in proceeds from asset sales this year and a proposal to set up a bad bank with bailout funds returned to the euro zone in February.